Liu3422/Summer_RISCV/README.md

         - at normal clk, RV32I_core at 1/9 clk speed
         - consists only of display controller currently
     - sv2v used to convert top.sv of RV32I_core and implement.
 RV32I_core packaged as custom IP.
         - Do I need to copy RV32I_core into design if I plan on importing it as custom IP?
+I don't think there are difference anyway
     - wavedroms:
         - display_controller